Locations and Attendance

 Days, Times and Fees for Part Time and HE courses are subject to change.
 HE Tuition Fees will be confirmed April 2018.

 Law is both a fascinating and challenging subject.
 It affects every aspect of our daily lives.
 It is an ideal subject for someone with a logical mind, who likes research and attention to detail.

-You will require 5 GCSEs at Grades A*- C including English Language.
+You will require 5 GCSEs at Grades A*- C including a B Grade in English/Welsh Language.
 You do not need to have studied Law at GCSE.